𖥸

 Immediate Availability

-Bachelor of Science in Biology from University of Florida
+Bachelor in Psychology from George Fox University

 Cindy Patterson, LMFT